khval/NallePuh/not-working.md

 List of unsupported games and programs, just because they are in this list does not mean you can’t use these programs, it just means you need to use EUAE instead.

+Terminology for newbies

+	DSI - Data storage Interrupt (software bugs)

+		Most commone couses.

+		* Reads outside of allocated memory
+	  	* Assuming this are load that’s not (data files, fonts, libraries)
+	 	* Accessing part of OS that’s not allowed.

+	ISI - Instruction interrrupt

+		Most commone couses.

+ 		* Missing JMP tables or trying to access code, is not there.
+   		* Broken function pointers.

+	Black Screen - Uses copper to setup screen, can't be displayed in RTG modes.

 ## Games

 The games that are tested are HD installable games, and workbench games.